 Ignacio Mireles was born in Mexico and lived in Idaho and in Colorado most of his life.
 He attended Boise State University in Boise Idaho for his undergraduate studies.
 He worked for Target Corporation as an Executive for seven years before receiving his call to missions.
 Meylin Diaz was born in Nicaragua and attended World Harvest Ministries Bible Institute in Somoto Nicaragua.
 After graduation she worked with youth gangs in Somoto Nicaragua for about seven months and then God opened the doors for her to move to Ecuador as a full-time missionary in April 2008.

 Ignacio and Meylin met in Ecuador while Meylin was serving as a full-time with Mark & Cheryl Shafer and Ignacio was leading short-term teams to Ecuador with CPE Inc. They fell in love and got married in June 2010.
 After their honeymoon they moved to Ecuador to serve full-time together.
 While in Ecuador they worked primary with rural indigenous communities in the jungle of Ecuador sharing the love of our Lord Jesus Christ and the good news of the Gospel.
-In May 2012 Ignacio and Meylin were called and reassigned to Peru where Ignacio served as President and as Executive Director of Inca Link Peru and also as Director of Pasitos de Fe Children’ Home in Trujillo Peru.
-They also continued leading short-term teams with CPE Inc. On July 25th 2015 while in the U.S. on furlough God gave them their beautiful daughter Michaiah.
+In May 2012 Ignacio and Meylin were called and reassigned to Peru where Ignacio served as President and as Executive Director of Inca Link Peru.
+They also continued leading short-term teams with CPE Inc. On July 25, 2015 while in the U.S. on furlough God gave them their beautiful daughter Michaiah.

 Brent met Stephany on the World Race in 2011, which is the same year that Stephany started working at Elim, the garbage dump ministry in El Milagro, with Inca Link.
 Brent returned as a missionary with Inca Link and they got married in 2014.
 They continue to serve the community in different aspects, desiring to train leaders that guide the rest of the community to Christ.

 Will and Amanda met in 2003 through involvement in a college ministry at Armstrong Atlantic State University, from which they both graduated.
-During their time at AASU, they were involved in several short term mission trips, both in the U.S. and in eastern Europe.
+During their time at AASU, they were involved in several short-term missions trips, both in the U.S. and in eastern Europe.
 God especially used these opportunities to reinforce their desire for and His call to foreign missions in their lives.
 Will and Amanda were married in February of 2008 and served in youth ministry at South Newington Baptist Church (near Savannah, Georgia) for over seven years.
-During this time, they led several short term mission trips to Honduras, where Will acquired the name “Máximo.”
+During this time, they led several short-term missions trips to Honduras, where Will acquired the name “Máximo.”
 Will was ordained to the ministry in 2010.
 Will and Amanda have two children – Emery and Selah.

 Kelley is the counselor.
 Nate is the coach.
-January 2011 we packed up our Chicago bags and our 8-month-old baby and bought two one-way tickets to Quito, Ecuador.
+January 2011 they packed up their Chicago bags and their 8-month-old baby and bought two one-way tickets to Quito, Ecuador.
 The baby came with but all he needed was a luggage tag.
-We traded our Chicago skyline for a view of the Andes mountains in order to do coaching through our sports club, Casa Deportiva Cumbre Alta and counseling at an International school and beyond.
-Since then, we thought we’d ensure our biculturalism by adding another baby to the family: this one with an Ecuadorian passport!
-We moved here because we believe God will use us to help kids know His love.
+They traded their Chicago skyline for a view of the Andes mountains in order to do coaching through their sports club, Casa Deportiva Cumbre Alta, and counseling at an International school and beyond.
+Since then, they thought they’d ensure their biculturalism by adding another baby to the family: this one with an Ecuadorian passport!
+They moved to Ecuador because they believe God will use them to help kids know His love.
 But that’s only a small part of the story …

 Nate moved to Argentina along with his family when he was three years old.
 There he developed a life-long love of soccer and acquired the unmistakable sound of an Argentine accent.
 Kelley’s parents hauled her down to the jungles of Ecuador to live when she was just three weeks old.
 Not that she had much choice at that point, but she loved life in the jungle, running barefoot and always sporting a pile of twigs in her curls.